 Effective construction waste management is essential for making the construction industry more sustainable, and China has the highest construction waste emissions in the world.
 Construction and demolition waste (CDW) accounts for about 40% of the total mass of solid municipal waste generated in China, and there is growing stakeholder understanding of the importance of increasing recycling in these areas.
 With our relevant 2025 sustainability targets in mind (as shared above), we have been monitoring the construction waste diversion rate and recycling rate at our development projects since 2022.
 Our total diversion and recycling rates keep improving, reaching 92% in both cases in 2023.
-In addition to continued monitoring, we gain a deeper understanding of our construction waste recycling rate and practices.
+In addition to continued monitoring, we will also carry out an on-site waste study in 2024 to gain a deeper understanding of our construction waste recycling rate and practices.